whyoleg/ffi-kotlin/README.md

 #### Native

-Nothing interesting, just mapping for cinterop (though tested for now only with macos-arm64)
+Nothing interesting, just mapping for cinterop

 ### Auto-generation like in cinterop